 I’m afraid that this is another plant that flourishes in the illusive conditions of bright but indirect light.
 What does that mean?
 You’re looking for a location that’s neither too bright nor too dark.
-If your home is very light and bright, Epiphyllum anguliger plants will flourish in an area away from any harsh or direct light; so you’re looking for an area that offers some shade.
-Whereas if your home is very dark and shaded, your Epiphyllum anguliger plant will be happy on an East facing windowsill or on a partly shaded windowsill.
-Brighter light helps to encourage the plants to flower, but too intense a light will scorch this plant’s leaves.
+If your home is very light and bright, Epiphyllum anguliger plants will flourish in an area away from harsh or direct light; so you’re looking for an area that offers light and bright conditions with soft lighting.
+Avoid a location that’s lit up by afternoon sunshine, as the sun is more intense in the afternoon.
+Whereas if your home is very dark and shaded, your Epiphyllum anguliger plant will be happy near an East facing windowsill or on a partly shaded windowsill.
+Brighter light helps to encourage the plants to flower, but too intense a light will scorch this plant’s beautiful leaves.

 When you’re watering your Epiphyllum anguliger plant, allow your plant’s compost to dry out before you water your plant again.
 These plants do not want to sit in water, but they do appreciate a light mist of rainwater, deionised water, or reverse osmosis water, which will raise the humidity levels around the plant.

-To see more houseplant pages and information on growing a wide range of indoor plants, please click here.
+To see more houseplant pages and pictures, and find information to help you grow a wide range of indoor plants, please click here.

 To read articles about houseplants, please click here.